Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 * Is this job cognitive?
 Your judgment (0-10):
  In our judgment, the score should be 3.
 Most of the tasks are related with physical activities regarding the making process of the shoes.
 * 5 most important skills they require to possess (provide the importance score, in Details):
-1) Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.See more occupations related to this skill.
+1) Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.
-2) Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.See more occupations related to this skill.
+2) Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
-3) Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.See more occupations related to this skill.
+3) Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
-4) Operation and Control — Controlling operations of equipment or systems.See more occupations related to this skill.
+4) Operation and Control — Controlling operations of equipment or systems.
 5) Quality Control Analysis — Conducting tests and inspections of products, services, or processes to evaluate quality or performance.
 * 5 technology skills:
 1) Document management software — Adobe Systems Adobe Acrobat